IRCAD/sight/libs/io/dicom/README.md

 ### Reader / Writer

 - **Reader**: New general purpose DICOM image reader.
 It is intended to replace all other Readers, when it will be able to read non image DICOM.
-It reads images and put them in a sight::data::SeriesSet
+It reads images and put them in a sight::data::series_set
-- **Series**: reads / writes a sight::data::Series from/to DICOM files.
+- **Series**: reads / writes a sight::data::series from/to DICOM files.
 For Images, prefer "Reader"
-- **seriesSet**: reads / writes a sight::data::SeriesSet from/to DICOM files.
+- **seriesSet**: reads / writes a sight::data::series_set from/to DICOM files.
 It uses internally Series reader / writer
-- **SurfaceSegmentation**: writes a sight::data::ModelSeries to a surface segmentation in DICOM files.
+- **SurfaceSegmentation**: writes a sight::data::model_series to a surface segmentation in DICOM files.

 ### Container